 A bachelor's degree at PLU requires 128 credits.
-Once students have completed 128 credits and have met the graduation requirements for their declared major, all federal and state grant aid will be terminated.
-Termination of federal and state grant aid will occur even if students did not apply for graduation, or wish to continue their enrollment beyond 128 credits in order to earn a second major, add a minor, or earn educational endorsements.
+Once students have completed 128 credits and have met the graduation requirements for their declared major, all financial aid will be terminated.
+Termination of aid will occur even if students did not apply for graduation, or wish to continue their enrollment beyond 128 credits in order to earn a second major, add a minor, or earn educational endorsements.